indyjo/bitwrk/README.md

-  -extaddr="auto": IP address or name this host can be reached under from the internet -extport=-1: Port that can be reached from the Internet (-1 disables incoming connections) -intport=8081: Maintenance port for admin interface -resourcedir="auto": Directory where the bitwrk client loads resources from
+  -extaddr="auto": IP address or name this host can be reached under from the internet -extport=-1: Port that can be reached from the Internet (-1 disables incoming connections) -intport=8081: Maintenance port for admin interface -log-cafs=false: Enable logging for content-addressable file storage -num-unmatched-bids=1: Mamimum number of unmatched bids for an article on server -resourcedir="auto": Directory where the bitwrk client loads resources from
 </pre>
 <dl>